bufbuild/buf-action/MIGRATION.md

 -  - uses: bufbuild/buf-setup-action@v1.45.0
 +  - uses: bufbuild/buf-action@v1
 +    with:
 +      version: '1.45.0' # Optional.
-Default is 'latest'
+Set the version, defaults to the latest release.
-+      setup_only: true  # Optional.
-Only installs the `buf` CLI.
++      setup_only: true
-   - run: buf --version  # Outputs the version of the `buf` CLI
+   - run: buf --version
 ```

 The version of the `buf` CLI is no longer tied to the version of the action.